Breaking Down

-"Breaking Down" is a song by American rock band I Prevail, released as the second single from their second studio album Trauma.
+"Breaking Down" is a song by the American rock band I Prevail, released as the second single from their second studio album Trauma.
 In July 2019, it peaked at number three on the Billboard Mainstream Rock Songs chart.

 Background

 The song was first released on February 26, 2019, a month before the release of its respective album, Trauma.
 It was released within twelve hours of the first single released from the album, "Bow Down".
 A music video accompanied the release, which contained lead singer Brian Burkheiser covered in a black sludge, said to be "lyrical and visual representation of depression".
 It was later debuted in a live setting on March 11, 2019, at the Download Festival.